kul-group/MAZE-sim/docs/source/tutorials.rst

 .. image:: images/iz.png

 This demo showed the power of the MAZE code to extract and add clusters to zeotypes.
-This is one of the most useful features of the MAZE code.
+This is one of the most useful features in the MAZE code.